nealcaren/crisis-and-opportunity-books/books/there-is-confusion/there-is-confusion.md

 "It was a great sight, Maggie.
 You'd ought to have been there.
 Can't see why you mope so about the house, anyway.
-Don't believe you've been anywhere since you've been here this trip--- 'cept to Madam Harkness'. "
+Don't believe you've been anywhere since you've been here this trip---’cept to Madam Harkness'. "

 Maggie murmured that she didn't care to go out, she had come home to rest.